The First-Year Experience consists of two required components:

 Areas of study in Explorations include higher education and the liberal arts, the aims and expectations of the College, engaged learning, academic and career explorations, and self-inquiry and personal development.
 Engaged learning experiences parallel the areas in the Odyssey Program.
 Additionally, the seminar focuses on refining student knowledge, perspectives and skills requisite to successful academic work and integration into the Hendrix community.

-Each new student will be enrolled in both a Journeys and an Explorations section.
+Each new student is enrolled in an Explorations section.
 Explorations may not be dropped.
-In each Explorations section, a second-year peer assistant will be available to provide student perspective and assistance.
+In each Explorations section, a second-year peer assistant is available to provide student perspective and assistance.
 Transfer and returning students who are exempt from The Engaged Citizen are also exempt from Explorations.